LSF-and-MTF-Measurement

 Estimating Pixel to mm Conversion

-Pixel-to-mm conversion is estimated by using the corner points of the rectangle in Figure 2.
-By using the ratio of the actual size of the rectangle and pixels detected by the camera pixel to mm conversion is estimated as follows.
+Pixel-to-mm conversion is estimated using the corner points of the rectangle in Figure 2.
+By calculating the ratio of the rectangle’s actual size to the pixels detected by the camera, the pixel to mm conversion can be estimated as follows.

 samples Figure: Test Image Taken by Camera, Image Size 3120 x 4160 pixels